Magoffin median real estate price is $77,505, which is less expensive than 97.0% of Texas neighborhoods and 97.6% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Magoffin.
 The current real estate vacancy rate here is 32.6%.
 This is higher than the rate of vacancies in 96.0% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-One of the unique characteristics of the Magoffin neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
+The Magoffin neighborhood stands out for having an average per capita income lower than 99.9% of the neighborhoods in the United States.
 Also of note, 100.0% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Also, with a nice mix of college students, safety from crime, and decent walkability, the Magoffin neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 86.0% of the neighborhoods in TX.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.